vishakhadhonde9/Linux-/Session-6.md

 - Same as that of lib directory and stores 64 architecture library file information.
 ## /usr-
 - User related files- is typically used to store user-related program files and data Such as documentary files, manual pages, etc.
 - This directory also contain lib, bin, and sbin directory.
+* ‘/usr/bin’ contains basic user commands
+* ‘/usr/sbin’ contains additional commands for the administrator
+* ‘/usr/lib’ contains the system libraries
+* ‘/usr/share’ contains documentation or common to all libraries, for example ‘/usr/share/man’ contains the text of the manpage
 ## /sys-
 - System information.
 ## /media-